 Add the spices then stir in the flour and stir to combine, letting it cook the spices are fragrant, about 30 seconds to a minute, stirring constantly.

-Whisk in the chicken stock and bring to a boil and simmer until the mixture has thickened.
+Whisk in the chicken stock and bring to a boil.
+Lower heat to medium low and simmer until the mixture has thickened.
 Whisk in the cream and season to taste with salt and pepper.
 Stir the shredded chicken into the sauce.

 For the sausage and collard green mixture: